studyhub-co/studyhub/README.md

 **Windows**

 - Download installer from: https://www.enterprisedb.com/downloads/postgres-postgresql-downloads
-- Install
+- Install (You can install PgAdmin to manage database with this installer).
-- Add "c:\Program Files\PostgreSQL\13\bin\" to PATH environment variable
+- Add "c:\Program Files\PostgreSQL\{version}\bin\" to PATH environment variable ({version} = your version of PostrgreSQL installed)

 **macOS**

+Install postgresql and pgadmin4 (optional).

 ```
 brew install postgresql
+brew install --cask pgadmin4
 ```

-2. Create a database:
+2. Create a database (you can use PgAdmin instead command line below):

-You can use [pgadmin](https://www.pgadmin.org/download/) or

 ```
 createuser -U postgres studyhub
 createdb -U postgres -O studyhub studyhub
 ```

-3. Connect to `studyhub` database with `postgres` user and create EXTENSION :
+3. Connect to `studyhub` database with `postgres` user and create an EXTENSION:

 ```
 psql -U postgres studyhub